 The Birth & Baby Fair was an idea borrowed from the birthing community in Santa Cruz where I moved from in January of 2004.
-I had been teaching prenatal yoga, holding postpartum circles, involved in LLL and in the Childbirth Collective in Duluth, and saw that we were missing a place where we could all join together and share our collective knowledge regarding pregnancy, birth and parenting.
-Through my teaching and mothering, I learned early on that the more often our circles interact, deeper the relationships are formed and our support net widens and intertwines to support our families.
+I had been teaching prenatal yoga, holding postpartum circles, involved in Le Leche League and the Childbirth Collective in Duluth, and saw that we were missing a place where we could all join together and share our collective knowledge regarding pregnancy, birth and parenting.
+Through my teaching and mothering, I learned early on that the more often our circles interact the deeper the relationships are formed and our support net widens and intertwines to support our families.
 I wanted a place where all of that could happen at once.

 We all came together for the first time in April of 2007 in the basement of Peace Church for just a couple of hours.
 We quickly realized that we needed more space, more time, more classes and more opportunities for families and vendors to connect.
-We moved to the Coppertop where we were able to expand.
+We moved to the Coppertop Church where we were able to expand.
 The community changed and we tried to reach a larger and more diverse group of people.
-The Coppertop graciously hosted us for quite a few years and then we moved on to the Clyde.
+The Coppertop Church graciously hosted us for quite a few years and then we moved on to Clyde Ironworks in West Duluth.
 Now we're very happy with our new venue at the Lincoln Park Middle School.

 The Birth Fair has become a great way for vendors to connect and learn what resources are available in our community, so that we all have stronger referral networks for the families we serve.
 The free workshops are important platforms for new and expecting parents as information and education are so necessary to making informed choices.
 I've always believed that we can't be informed without information.